-(1) If the underwriters exercise in full their option to purchase additional shares of our common stock, (i) an additional 565,217 shares of common stock would be issued and we would receive approximately \$6.3 million in additional net proceeds, based on the initial offering price of \$12.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (ii) cash and cash equivalents, additional paid-in-capital, total stockholders' equity and total capitalization would each increase by \$6.3 million.
+(2) If the underwriters exercise in full their option to purchase additional shares of our common stock, (i) an additional 502,500 shares of common stock would be issued and we would receive approximately \$5.6 million in additional net proceeds, based on the assumed initial offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us; and (ii) cash and cash equivalents, additional paid-in-capital, total stockholders' equity and total capitalization would each increase by $$5.6\ million$.

-The number of shares of our common stock to be outstanding after this offering reflected in the table above is based on 21,366,416 shares of our common stock outstanding as of June 30, 2021, which gives effect to the pro forma transactions described above and excludes:
+The number of shares of our common stock to be outstanding after this offering reflected in the table above is based on 20,948,300 shares of our common stock outstanding as of June 30, 2021, which gives effect to the pro forma transactions described above and excludes:

-- 4,359,575 shares of our common stock issuable upon the exercise of stock options as of June 30, 2021, at a weighted-average exercise price of \$1.00 per share; - 310,405 shares of our common stock reserved for issuance pursuant to future awards as of June 30, 2021 under our 2017 Plan, which will become available under our 2021 Plan, after the closing of this offering: - 2,514,395 shares of our common stock reserved for future issuance under the 2021 Plan which became effective upon the effectiveness of the Registration Statement of which this prospectus forms a part, as well any future increases in the number of shares of our common stock reserved for future issuance pursuant to the 2021 Plan; and - 209,532 shares of our common stock reserved for future issuance under our ESPP, which became effective upon the effectiveness of the Registration Statement of which this prospectus forms a part, as well as any future increases in the number of shares of common stock reserved for issuance under the ESPP.
+- 4,359,575 shares of our common stock issuable upon the exercise of stock options as of June 30, 2021, at a weighted-average exercise price of \$1.00 per share; - 310,405 shares of our common stock reserved for issuance pursuant to future awards as of June 30, 2021 under our 2017 Plan, which will become available under our 2021 Plan, after the closing of this offering; - 2,514,395 shares of our common stock reserved for future issuance under the 2021 Plan which will become effective upon the effectiveness of the Registration Statement of which this prospectus forms a part, as well any future increases in the number of shares of our common stock reserved for future issuance pursuant to the 2021 Plan; and - 209,532 shares of our common stock reserved for future issuance under our ESPP, which will become effective upon the effectiveness of the Registration Statement of which this prospectus forms a part, as well as any future increases in the number of shares of common stock reserved for issuance under the ESPP.